livestyle/atom/README.md

 **Tip:** bind `livestyle:show-widget` action to a [keyboard shortcut](http://flight-manual.atom.io/using-atom/sections/basic-customization/#_customizing_keybindings) of your choice to quickly toggle code hints.

 > LiveStyle Analyzer works for currently opened file only: it doesn’t read data from `@import` or global stylesheets yet.
-But you can make it happened!
+But you can help to make it happen!
 Stay tuned for updates at [@emmetio](https://twitter.com/emmetio)

 ## Computed value